section decoration triangle

 • Eligibility for Social Security disability insurance or Supplemental Security Income benefits.

-• Veterans benefits.
+• Veteran benefits.

 • Victims of crime services.

-• Other abuse, neglect or financial exploitation by a service provider or guardian, not covered above.
+• Other abuse, neglect, or financial exploitation by a service provider or guardian, not covered above.

 • Parental or custody issues.